vclsean/adultholdslistreformatter/README.txt

 *HOW'D YOU DO IT?*

-I asked ChatGPT to build a website that processes spreadsheets using a few of the rules above and then added or tweaked the rules once I had a better understanding of the Javascript syntax.  -SEAN (VCL)
+I asked ChatGPT to build a website that processes spreadsheets using some of the rules above and then added or tweaked the rules once I had a better understanding of the Javascript syntax.  -SEAN (VCL)